Complex Regional Pain Syndrome

 Epidemiology

-- Peak age 50 to 70 years
+- Peak age: 50 to 70 years

-- Predominant gender: female > male (3:1, 60–81%), favoring postmenopausal
+- Predominant gender: female > male (3:1, 60–81%), with postmenopausal women affected disproportionally.

 - Recent studies found 3.8% occurrence after wrist fracture and 7% occurrence after intra-articular ankle fracture—both independent strong risk for CRPS.
+Fractures and sprains are associated in ~60% of cases, the remaining 40% have less precise or no recognized inciting event.
+Upper extremities are more commonly involved.

 Etiology and Pathophysiology